-Here are some commonly asked questions regarding getting cake out of a pan.
+Here are some commonly asked questions regarding getting the cake out of a pan.
 I’ve answered them for your here.

 The best way to prevent your cake from sticking to the pan is to prepare it well before baking it.
 It’s very important that you create a nice barrier between the batter and the cake tin.

 You should always wait for your cake to cool completely before removing it from the pan.
-If it isn’t, the high or uneven temperature can cause chunks of your cake to fall off and ruining the aesthetic of the cake.
+If it isn’t, the high or uneven temperature can cause chunks of your cake to fall off and ruin the aesthetic of the cake.

 What happens if you overfill a cake pan?

 Overfilling a cake pan is a serious baking crime.
 Nothing good comes out of it and you simply shouldn’t do it.
-Overfilling a cake pan will cause your batter to overflow as the cake expands and you’ll end up losing a lot of batter, creating a volcano mess in your oven, and end up with an ugly uneven cake top.
+Overfilling a cake pan will cause your batter to overflow as the cake expands and you’ll end up losing a lot of batters, creating a volcano mess in your oven, and end up with an ugly uneven cake top.

 Can you use PAM to grease and flour a cake pan?